-Please review Residency Reclassification information to determine eligibility.
+Please review our residency reclassification policy to determine eligibility.
 You may need to submit additional documentation to request residency reconsideration.
-Please email email@example.com if you are seeking to have your residency reclassified.
+Please email firstname.lastname@example.org if you are seeking to have your residency reclassified.

 Q: I have a relative who is a veteran.
 Can these benefits be applied to my tuition costs?

-You may be eligible to receive these benefits at Maryland.
-For information regarding veteran benefits, please click here.
-Please note that we do not need proof of military service and other related documentation materials until after you are offered admission to the university.
+You may be eligible to receive these benefits at UMD.
+Information regarding veteran benefits can be found on the Registrar website.
+We do not need proof of military service and other related documentation materials until after you are offered admission to the university.

 Terps love a challenge.
 A problem that needs a solution.
 A barrier that needs breaking down.
 You are smart, scrappy and determined.
 You value diversity, innovation, entrepreneurship and imagination.
 Ready to start your fearless journey?

 Come try on our campus for size!
 Stop by one of our top-notch athletic facilities.
 Have a scoop of homemade ice cream at the Dairy.
 Rub the nose of one of our beloved Testudo statues for good luck.
 Get all your questions answered.
 It won't be hard to picture yourself at home here for the next four years.